cortexlabs/cortex/docs/applications/resources/overview.md

 # Overview

 Cortex applications consist of declarative resource configuration written in YAML as well as Python code to implement aggregators, transformers, and models.
-Each resource has one of the following `kind`s:
+Each resource has a `kind`:

 * [app](app.md)
 * [environment](environments.md)